Crayon Shin-chan: Blitzkrieg! Pig's Hoof's Secret Mission: Plot

 Shinnosuke and his friends find a secret entrance of the laboratory of Dr. Obukuro and enter.
 But they get caught because of the surveillance camera, and they meet with Orioke again.
 Mouse takes the disk back and starts the computer, Buriburizaemon is projected on it.
-The plan of the mouse is to spread and conquer computer viruses around the world.
-In the meantime, Misae joins Shinnosuke and others.
+The plan of Mouse is to spread a computer virus, (which happens to be Buriburizaemon) thereby bringing all computers around the world under his control.
+In the meantime, the Noharas join Shinnosuke and others.

-In desperation, Dr. Obukuro invades Shinnosuke into the program to prevent the spread of computer viruses.
+In desperation, Dr. Obukuro invades Shinnosuke in the program to prevent the spread of computer viruses.
 Mouse opens a black hole-like entrance and orders him to go wild as much as he wants, but Himawari interferes with the operation of the computer.

 Buriburizaemon wants to hear in Shinnosuke's words.
 So Shinnosuke begins to talk about "Buriburizaemon's Adventure".
-Buriburizaemon thanks Shinnosuke and disappeared from the program.
+Buriburizaemon thanks Shinnosuke and disappears from the program.
 On the other hand, the Orioke defeated Mama, and the computer virus gets deleted.

 However, Mouse activates the self-destruct device at the headquarters.
-Kin'niku command everyone to evacuate the place.
+Kin'niku commands everyone to evacuate the place.
 The airship carrying all of them tries to escape from the headquarters, but it is too heavy to climb because there are many people on board.
 At that time, when Shinnosuke saw an illusion of Buriburizaemon who pushed up the airship.
 When the airship safely left the headquarters, the illusion of Buriburizaemon slowly disappeared into the flames.

-After finishing hard work, Kin'niku and Orioke, who were previously a couple, remarry and went on a picnic with the Nohara family.
+After finishing hard work, Kin'niku and Orioke, who had previously divorced one another, remarry and went on a picnic with the Nohara family.
 While everyone strangely says, "It was like someone pushed up the airship at that time," Shinnosuke draws a picture of Buriburizaemon and says "The Adventures of Buriburizaemon."